MicrosoftDocs/architecture-center/docs/example-scenario/forensics/index-content.md

 The use of Azure Automation to move evidence to its final archive destination (without human intervention) guarantees that evidence artifacts haven't been altered.

 By applying a *Legal Hold* to the destination Azure storage, the evidence is frozen in time as soon as it's written.
 Legal Hold shows that the CoC has been maintained entirely in Azure.
-It also shows that there wasn't an opportunity to tamper between the time the disk images existed on a live virtual machine and when they were added as evidence in the Storage account.
+Legal Hold also shows that there wasn't an opportunity to tamper between the time the disk images existed on a live virtual machine and when they were added as evidence in the Storage account.

 Lastly, as an integrity mechanism, the provided solution can be used to calculate the hash values of the disk images.
 The supported hash algorithms are: *MD5*, *SHA256*, *SKEIN*, *KECCAK* (or *SHA3*).